Anchored Bayesian Gaussian Mixture Models: Introduction

 Relabeling algorithms, such as those presented by \cite{stephens2000,celeux,marin2005,ECR,bardenet1, rodriguez}, and \cite{LiFan2016}, tend to be preferred.
 These algorithms specify a loss function and find the labeling that minimizes the loss function for each posterior sample of $(\vv{\gamma},\vv{\eta})$ and, if sampled, $\vv{s}$.
-Upon convergence, these algorithms restrict each unique value to only one possible labeling.
+Upon convergence, each unique value of $(\vv{\gamma},\vv{\eta})$ is restricted to only one possible labeling.
 For this reason, \cite{jasra2005} have described this strategy as a way of automatically applying an identifiability constraint.
-Relabeling algorithms often appear to perform ``better'' than prior constraints, producing relabeled posterior samples of $\vv{\gamma}_j$ that have unimodal and well-separated marginal densities.
-In contrast to methods based on prior constraints, it is not straightforward to obtain expressions for the joint or marginal distributions of the elements of $\vv{\gamma}$ corresponding to a relabeling method.
+Relabeling algorithms often appear to perform ``better'' than prior constraints, in that they produce relabeled posterior samples that have unimodal and well-separated marginal densities.
+In contrast to methods based on prior constraints, however, it is not straightforward to obtain expressions for the joint or marginal distributions of the elements of $(\vv{\eta},\vv{\gamma})$ corresponding to a relabeling method.
 The constrained region of the parameter space is the solution to the iterative minimization of the chosen loss function, and, as such, cannot be described concisely as a component of the probability model.
 Because its constraints are not the result of a clearly defined prior specification, it is difficult to evaluate rigorously the underlying structure that the relabeling algorithm imposes upon a problem.
 It is not obvious whether this approach can be justified as a basis for making inferential claims about the posterior distribution of the component-specific parameters.

-We introduce a modification to the standard finite Gaussian mixture model, the {\em anchor\/} model, in which we pre-classify a small number of observations to specific mixture components.
-This breaks the prior and posterior symmetry in a data-dependent manner while avoiding the strong, subjective restrictions imposed by prior identifiability constraints.
-The anchor model provides an appropriate basis upon which to interpret the component-specific parameters by assigning meaning a priori to their labels.
+We introduce a modification to the standard finite mixture model, the {\em anchor\/} model, in which a small number of observations are assumed to be drawn from known component densities.
+This breaks the model's label invariance in a data-dependent manner while avoiding the strong, subjective restrictions imposed by prior identifiability constraints.
+The anchor model provides an appropriate basis upon which to interpret the component-specific feature parameters by assigning meaning a priori to their labels.
 The proposed modeling framework requires a modest amount of pre-processing to identify the pre-classified observations but avoids the computational burden of post-processing.